Brand protection: Consumer engagement and distribution channels monitoring

 Distributed channels can be monitored, and illicit activity detected, from the analysis of the data generated from the QR Code scans.
 Consumers can be incentivised to scan QR codes or NFC tags on products, not necessarily for the primary purpose of verifying authenticity, but to obtain relevant information about the product or to engage in a loyalty program.
 The large quantity of data collected from the scans allows to monitor distribution channels without the need for hiring investigators, and on a much larger scale.
 Consumers may actually demand the ability to verify that the product is authentic, and this creates an opportunity to engage with the brand.

 Online monitoring

 With the growth of e-commerce, brand protection activities need to increasingly take place online.
 Online brand protection software monitor the Internet and help identify the websites that are likely to sell counterfeit, propose grey market goods, or misuse the brand and its attributes.
+Beyond commerce-related threats, these tools are used to identify phishing infrastructure, such as look-alike domains and spoofed authentication pages, which can be used to harvest consumer credentials.